Skip to content

 dig +trace sw-cell1.plant.local

-The +trace option follows the delegation chain from root servers to the authoritative server, revealing where a resolution failure occurs.
-If the trace succeeds but a normal query fails, the problem is in the recursive resolver’s cache or configuration.
+The +trace option follows the delegation chain from root servers to the authoritative server, revealing where a resolution breakdown occurs.
+When the trace succeeds but a normal query is unsuccessful, the issue is in the recursive resolver’s cache or configuration.

-When a server fails and you update its DNS record to point to a backup, clients continue using the old IP until the cached TTL expires.
-A TTL of 3600 seconds means up to one hour of downtime after the DNS change.
-For services that require fast failover, set the TTL to 60 seconds before the planned change, wait for the old TTL to expire, then perform the cutover.
+When a server becomes inoperable and the DNS record is updated to point to a backup, clients continue using the previous IP until the cached TTL expires.
+A TTL of 3600 seconds means up to 1 hour of downtime after the DNS change.
+For services that require fast failover, set the TTL to 60 seconds before the planned change, wait for the previous TTL to expire, then perform the cutover.

-The following script queries DNS records programmatically, which is useful for verifying that switch hostnames resolve correctly across the plant network.
+The following script queries DNS records programmatically.
+The script is useful for verifying that switch hostnames resolve correctly across the plant network.

 import dns.resolver